memgraph/docs/docs/installation/macos/docker-db-installation.md

 :::caution

-When working with Memgraph DB you should pass configuration flags as arguments.
+When working with Memgraph DB, you should pass configuration flags as arguments.

 For example, you should start the Memgraph DB image with `docker run memgraph --bolt-port=7687`, and Memgraph Platform with `docker run -e MEMGRAPH="--bolt-port=7687"